 The end product of an observing system is data.
 Data quality is therefore of utmost importance to the system, as it is synonymous with quality of the end product.
 Every step beyond data generation, such as analysis and interpretation of the data or use of observational data in computer models of the ocean and the atmosphere, relies on the observational data to be fit for the particular purpose: if the input data are not accurate enough, the outcome of the analysis or the computer simulation becomes invalid.
 Yet, observing systems historically struggle with data quality control, for reasons of both technical and budgetary nature-it may be difficult or expensive to do.
 This document calls for an end-to-end approach towards design and implementation of data quality control in the IOOS, to be a core element of the system implementation and the budget.
-While touching upon design aspects of the field instrumentation, the focus is on the data management and data processing techniques, bearing two goals in mind: to properly assess whether a given data point is "good" or "bad" when considered against a target uncertainty, and to maximize the number of data points that are "good" within this uncertainty.
+While touching upon design aspects of the field instrumentation, the focus is on the data management and data processing techniques, bearing two goals in mind: to properly assess whether a given data are "good" within this uncertainty.